-The Chinese Communist Party V. “Bourgeois Liberalism”
+The Chinese Communist Party Vs. “Bourgeois Liberalism”

-Hu Yaobang, a general secretary in the CCP since 1980, had been encouraging the government to listen to it’s citizenry.
-He fought from within to sway his peers into supporting democratic reforms, and providing the youth with more opportunities.
+Hu Yaobang, a general secretary in the CCP since 1980, had been encouraging the government to listen to its citizenry.
+He fought from within to sway his peers into supporting democratic reforms and providing the youth with more opportunities.
 By 1987, he was ousted, and forced to resign.

 That would soon change.

-June 3rd, 1989: The Tiananmen Square Massacre
+June 4, 1989: The Tiananmen Square Massacre

 Freedom House, an independent organization dedicated to promoting freedom around the world, labeled China as “Not Free” in their 2014 Freedom in the World report, giving the country almost the lowest score possible in nearly every category (see their ranking methodologies and definitions here).

 According to Donald, at least 10,000 people were killed.
 One of the Chinese army units was apparently so vicious that the former ambassador described them as “primitives” in the document.

 The cable provides a hitherto unprecedented look at what really occurred that day.
-Let’s take a look.

-Sir Alan’s cable to London described the “atrocities” against several thousand pro-democracy protesters as being undertaken by the 27th Army of Shanxi Province.
+Donald's cable to London described the “atrocities” against several thousand pro-democracy protesters as being undertaken by the 27th Army of Shanxi Province.
 He called this truculent group of soldiers "60 percent illiterate" and "primitives."

 Unfortunately, this approach rapidly came to an end.

 The group of protesters remained steadfast, even in the face of annihilation.
 Shots rang out, innocents were struck, and people began to die.
-Nonetheless — there was power in numbers, and a solidarity that allowed them to find courage — and thousands joined hands as bullets flew.
+Nonetheless — there was power in numbers, and solidarity that allowed them to find courage — and thousands joined hands as bullets flew.

-As if this wasn’t atrocious enough, the government’s criminal and inhumane activity that day got even worse.
+As if this wasn’t atrocious enough, the government’s criminal and brutal activity that day got even worse.
 With no regard for the families of these victims, not to mention their identities, what was left of them was disposed of — in an unspeakably callous manner.

-Though it’s remained unclear why exactly the government implemented such horrifically brutal measures on its non-violent population of young students that day (besides the obvious fear of having citizens force nationwide change) the former ambassador’s cable seems to confirm that notion.
+Though it’s remained unclear why exactly the government implemented such horrifically brutal measures on its non-violent population of young students that day (besides the obvious fear of having citizens force nationwide change), the former ambassador’s cable seems to confirm that notion.

 “27 Army ordered to spare no one,” he wrote.
 “Wounded girl students begged for their lives but were bayoneted.
 A three-year-old girl was injured, but her mother was shot as she went to her aid, as were six others.”